*VAT scrapped on solar panels

 After a site survey, you are ready to book your installation.

-Installation usually takes just one day.
+Installation usually takes one to two days.

 Lead times are currently 2-3 weeks.